mike4aday/SwiftlySalesforce/README.md

 }
 ```

-Or use your own custom `Decodable` model class, instead of the default `SObject`:
+Or use your own custom `Decodable` model class, instead of the default `Record`:
 ```swift
 struct MyAccountModel: Decodable {